hongzhonglu/vivarium/doc/guides/composites.rst

 ==========

 To model a cell faithfully, we need to simulate processes running concurrently and interacting with each other.
-For example, we might want to model the production of ATP by metabolism concurrently with ATP consumption by a sodium pump.
+For example, we might want to model the synthesis of ATP by a metabolism process concurrently wih the consumption of ATP by a transport process such as a sodium pump.
 In Vivarium, we model this by creating a :term:`composite`.

 --------------------
 Processes and Stores